 An older Intel I5 has 4 cores and 4 threads (No hyper-threading like the I7 or I9 CPUs).
 If your workspace is running 6 instruments, only 2 instrument will run on their own threads, and 4 instruments will have to share threads.
 Windows™ and other programs will share those threads as well.
 This is not optimal during those very volatile days.

 Intel I3 and I5 chips typically have 1 thread per core.
-Intel I7 and I9 chips typically have 2 thread per core.
+In the future, they will probably be increased to 2 threads per core.
+Newer Intel I7 and I9 chips have 2 thread per core.
 Each generation of chips change the number of cores and threads, so verify the number of threads carefully before you buy a new PC.

 Keep in mind: The CPU you choose should have a few extra threads available for Windows™ and other programs to run on to minimize any impact on the threads that NT is using.
 Also, this information is generalized.